Mdsomratakbor/Github-Tutorial/git-rm.md

 **--**

 `The separator option is used to explicitly distinguish between a list of file names and the arguments being passed to git rm.
 This is useful if some of the file names have syntax that might be mistaken for other options.`

+**--cached**

+`The cached option specifies that the removal should happen only on the staging index.
+Working directory files will be left alone.`